miyagis-forests/farmacy-food-kata/architecture/replenish-microservice-eda-view.md

 - Produces inventory events to a Kafka topic for placing or removing meals, and updating stock information.

 #### Inventory Command
+- Listener to inventory events that correspond to actions taken by the replenisher at the pick-up point.
+Examples of such events include: Meals Added to Fridge, Meals Removed from Fridge, Meals Added to Vendor Kiosk.
-- Listener to inventory events produced by a replenisher.
-It updates stock information in the master inventory DB for vendor kiosks and fridges.
+- It updates stock information in the master inventory DB for vendor kiosks and fridges.

 #### Inventory data sync
-- Batch program that in a loop reads data from Inventory, Kiosks and Fridges sources in order to synchronize data to Inventory query view.
+- Batch program that in a loop reads data from Inventory, Kiosks and Fridges data sources in order to synchronize data to the Inventory query view.
-It’s important to note that customers (users) need to know what items are available and what points of sale (kiosks and smart fridges) are operational for purchase and pick up.
+- The inventory query view is also used when customers look at meals in the [catalog](catalog-microservice-view.md), and when the user is placing an [order](order-microservice-eda-view.md).
+In both cases, the system needs to know what items are available and what points of sale (kiosks and smart fridges) are operational for purchase and pick up.
+That's why the inventory query view contains inventory data as well as status and other data about the fridges and vendor kiosks.

 #### Fridge control
 - Updates the status of smart fridges (see state machine diagram below) based on different events.